ydahal1/ydahal1/jokes.md

-How do you fix a broken pizza?
-With tomato paste.
+Did you hear about the two thieves who stole a calendar?
+They each got six months.

 [
-Wed Mar 26 00:26:10 UTC 2025
+Thu Mar 27 00:26:18 UTC 2025
  ]